mewo2/medley/README.md

 ## An issue in Medley ##

-This script doesn't work properly
+This script didn't work properly
 ```
 require(medley);
 require(e1071);